What I have learned as a parent

 Time off: Mom needs time with other moms.
 Dad needs time with other dads.
 Mom and dad need time alone together.

-Relationship as botany: A marriage, a relationship, are like a plant that needs ongoing care or it withers.
+Relationship as botany: A marriage, like any relationship, is like a plant that needs ongoing care or it withers.

 The inspirational power of a tidy and organized play space: Why clean it up?
 A clean, ordered room/home inspires creativity better than a chaotic dump.
 Have creative/fun things organized and out and available.
 (I find it is hard to maintain this, but it’s good to shoot for.)
-It’s easier to have fun if things are organized.
+It’s easier to have fun if things are organized, visible and at hand.

 A little praise and appreciation goes a long way.
 Complements are good for all.
 All good effort should be acknowledged verbally, not just accomplishment.

 It’s always good to make a gesture of kindness or support.
-There’s often a deeper reason.
-A child asks you to bring a glass of water not just for the water, but to affirm you are there for them, for example.
+There’s often a deeper reason behind an ask.
+A child asks you to bring them a glass of water not just for the water, but to affirm you are there for them, for example.

 Popular culture (movies, television, pop music) competes with what you want your child to learn and the values you want to teach.
-Parents must square off against an entire entertainment industry apparently focused on breaking down the barriers of childhood for monetary gain.
-Part of a parent’s job is to hold the line of childhood.
-Parents must set these boundaries and enforce them as best we can.
+Social media steals focus and forms norms and expectations.
+Parents must square off against an entire entertainment industry and social media that is focused on breaking down the barriers of childhood for monetary gain.
+Part of a parent’s job is to hold the line of childhood as best they can.
+Parents must set these boundaries and enforce them to the best of our ability.

 “Need to know:” A child will usually let you know when s/he is ready to learn about certain “big issues” it is okay to wait until they let you know they are ready.
-A simple answer can suffice when explaining to a child a complex adult-world issue or problem.
+A simple and diplomatic answer can suffice when explaining to a child a complex adult-world issue or problem.
+If they need more detail, they will ask.
 Take the cue from the child as to how much detail is needed or wanted. (e.g., death, sex, Santa).
 When they really want and need to know something, they will tell you.

 I’ve never felt the dread I’ve heard from others when the day of Yuletide Revelation approached.
 The way I see it is this: When I go to the Magic Castle, do the magicians impress me less, is the experience less magical, because I know all the magic tricks performed are all human-made?
 No. In fact, the magic is even more incredible to me.
 Do I dismiss a movie or play because I know it is only performed by actors and the special effects are all fake, that the words are just written words?
 Absolutely not.
 That we can create and conjure for each other stories and art that make our stay on planet earth all the more wonderful, fun and engaging is not a bleak insight for me.
 It doesn’t make our world less vital or magical.
 On the contrary, for me, the magic is more magical and remarkable because we make it for each other.